StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Tex/FromMemory.md

 ```
 Loads an image file stored in memory directly into a
 texture!
 Supported formats are: jpg, png, tga, bmp, psd, gif,
-hdr, pic.
+hdr, pic, ktx2.
 Asset Id will be the same as the filename.
 </div>

 |  |  |